null google.com, pub-0015564483429508, DIRECT, f08c47fec0942fa0

 You can choose between plastic or steel for the material composition.
 Plastic molds are lightweight and durable, but they also have corrosion resistance, making them suitable for damaging environments such as corrosive concrete substances.
 On the other hand, steel molds have greater strength and accuracy during the concrete curing and compression testing process.

-• Dimensional accuracy - Our high-quality concrete cylinder molds are suitable for a wide variety of testing laboratories and concrete projects because they meet established guidelines for curing and protecting specimens.
+• Dimensional accuracy - Our high-quality test cylinder molds are suitable for a wide variety of testing laboratories and concrete projects because they meet established guidelines for curing and protecting specimens.

 • Regulatory compliance - Concrete test cylinders should always meet ASTM standards including c470, C 31, and C 39.
 This compliance demonstrates your adherence to the best practices in material testing, legal obligations, and safety procedures and standards.